Niraj-Hiren-T3-Final-Project/term-3-final-assessment-part-a/README.md

 3. Pick up your meal and enjoy fresh, homemade food, and share your experience with us!

 ## 1.2.
 Functionality / features
+The app provides following functionality and features

+### 1.2.1.
+User Management

+  User management functionality provides ability to authenticate and authorize various users of the app.
+The functionality is implemented through following features

+  - Register
+  - Login
+  - Logout
+### 1.2.2.
+Profile Management

+  Profile management functionality provides ability to the customers of the store to share contact and other related details in order to communicate with the store admins if required.
+It also provides store admins to publish the store address, and contact details.

+  The functionality is implemented through following features

+  - Edit profile
+  - View customer details
+  - Edit store details
+  - View Store details
+### 1.2.3.
+Order Management

+  Order Management functionality provides customers to make, edit and cancel the orders as well as view order details and history.
+The functionality can be used by store admins to view orders for the day and the customers who made the orders.

+  The functionality is implemented through following features

+  - Create Order
+  - Edit Order
+  - Cancel Order
+  - View Orders Made
+  - View Orders Received
+### 1.2.4.
+Menu Management

+  Menu management functionality provides ablity to customers to view the menu of the day.
+It can be used by Store admins to create the menu of the day.

+  The functionality is implemented through follow features

+  - Create menu of the day
+  - Edit menu of the day
+  - Delete menu of the day
+  - View menu of the day

 ## 1.3.
 Target audience
 We will generally have three targeted audience group: